Process refunds for payments directly from the Square Point of Sale app or your online Square Dashboard.

 If you receive automatic nightly transfers, your Square account balance will be used to cover the amount of the refund and your bank account will be debited for any remaining amount needed.
-Using the $25 payment/refund example above, imagine you had $20 in your Square account balance.
-To repay your customer, Square would first take $20 from your Square account balance and then debit your bank account for the remaining $4.31.
+For example, if you have $20 in your Square account balance, Square would take the $20 from your Square account balance and then debit your bank account for the remaining $5 to repay your customer.
 This activity will be reflected in your Transfer Reports on the business day you processed the refund.

 If you have a manual transfer schedule, Square may debit funds from your bank account even if you have a sufficient Square account balance to cover the refund amounts.
 This will happen when a refund is requested for a payment taken on a prior day.
-Using the $25 payment/refund example above, imagine you had $20 in your Square account balance, but the refund was requested a few days after the original payment was taken.
-To repay your customer, Square would debit your bank account for $24.31.
+For example, if you have $20 in your Square account balance, but the refund was requested a few days after the original payment was taken, Square will debit your bank account for $25 to repay your customer.
 Funds removed from your balance to cover refunds will be reflected as an “Adjustment” line item in Activity > All within the Balance section of your Square Dashboard.
 If a debit to your bank account is made, it will appear in Activity > Transfers.

-Once a refund is initiated, the customer should see a pending transaction on their bank account for the refunded amount within one to three business days.
+Once a refund is initiated, your customer should see a pending transaction on their bank account for the refunded amount within one to three business days.
 This timeline to post the transaction ultimately depends on the card-issuing bank.

 Note: Pending transaction notifications currently apply to payments made with Visa, American Express or Mastercard.
 Pending transaction notifications will not apply for payments made with other card networks.

-Payments processed on Square Online are only eligible to refund within 1 year.
+Payments processed on Square Online are only eligible to refund within one year.